Jessie-Watt/Data-Analysis-on-SQL/README.md

 # **ACTIVITY**
 1. The creation of database names 'Students Record'.
 2. The use creation of three tables in the Students Record Database
-3. The use of operational keywords
+3. The use of operational keywords to show '0' when students have no score
 4. The droping of columns using constraint
 5. The changing of column name from 'subject' to course

 # **SKILL DEMONSTRATED**
+Creating a new database
-The
+The use of operational keys
+Creating tables and inserting values in the rows